 Washington, Virginia revolves around the Inn at Little Washington owned by Patrick O'Connell.
 The hotel currently has 23 rooms & suites that are located in different buildings next to the main hotel.
 The hotel also offers an incredible restaurant, a large shop, a ballroom, a new bistro restaurant and a bakery.

 All the guest rooms are luxurious with nice touches such as the Bulgari bath products.
 Once you arrive at the property, you will be offered afternoon tea.
 This is a nice way to get acquainted with the hotel.
-We also took a hotel tour which was very interesting.
+We also took a hotel tour, which was very interesting.
 On the tour, we heard the story of how Patrick O'Connell started and slowly transformed the hotel and restaurant into the iconic Inn at Little Washington.
 I did not know that he is a self-taught chef who began by reading the books of Julia Childs.
 It is an amazing story!

 The hotel is currently in the process of expanding its amenities with a Spa, Swimming Pool, and more guest rooms.
-You really feel like you are on campus since everything (art galleries, shops, theaters) in the town revolve around the hotel.
+You really feel like you are on campus since everything (art galleries, shops, theaters) in the town revolves around the hotel.

 The White Mouse Inn

-My second recommendation is the White Mouse Inn which is located just a few steps from the Inn at Little Washington.
-We have never stayed at the White Mouse Inn but my friend Nano has stayed here.
-She wrote a nice review which I have linked here.
+My second recommendation is the White Mouse Inn, which is located just a few steps from the Inn at Little Washington.
+We have never stayed at the White Mouse Inn, but my friend Nano has stayed here.
+She wrote a nice review, which I have linked here.
 The White Mouse Inn is a less expensive option but also very nice.

 Where to Eat

 Most people who come to Little Washington are coming to try the 3 Michelin Star Restaurant in the Inn at Little Washington.
 This is the only 3-star Michelin restaurant in the Washington DC area.
 The kitchen is led by James Beard Award-winning chef Patrick O'Connell.
-Yes, it is expensive and so most people will come for a special occasion but it is an incredible experience that you will not forget.
+Yes, it is expensive, and so most people will come for a special occasion, but it is an incredible experience that you will not forget.

-The restaurant offers 2 menus a Gastronaut Menu (with Meat) and a Vegetarian Menu called the Good Earth Menu.
+The restaurant offers 2 menus: a Gastronaut Menu (with Meat) and a Vegetarian Menu called the Good Earth Menu.

 A few photos of the incredible dinner and breakfast we had in the hotel.